paduagroup/clandp/README.md

 2. Use the `fftool.py` script to create `.xyz` files for the molecules in your system and an input file for [Packmol](http://www.ime.unicamp.br/~martinez/packmol/).
 For help type `fftool.py -h`.
-To build a simulation box with 20 ion pairs and a density of 3.0 mol/L do:
+For example, to build a simulation box with 20 ion pairs and a density of 3.0 mol/L do:

         fftool.py 20 c4c1im.zmat 20 ntf2.zmat --rho 3.0